 Net Sales.
 Net sales for the other segment include sales from our wholly owned domestic distribution companies less sales from the professional and residential segments to those distribution companies.
-The other segment net sales increased by \$0.8 million for the first quarter of fiscal 2012 compared to the first quarter of fiscal 2011 due to lower shipments to our Western-based company-owned distributorship that resulted in fewer sales to eliminate in the other segment.
+The other segment net sales for the second quarter of fiscal 2012 decreased slightly, by 1.1 percent, compared to the second quarter of fiscal 2011.
+For the year-to-date period of fiscal 2012, the other segment net sales increased \$0.7 million, or 13.4 percent, compared to the same period in the prior fiscal year due to favorable early spring weather that drove strong demand for products at our company-owned Midwestern distribution company.